vvvv666/greenfield-docs/src/docs/introduction/ecosystem-player.md

 Additionally, Challenge Verifier creates a competitive environment for storage providers, motivating them to continuously improve their services to avoid penalties and stay in the network.

+Challenge Verifier can only be operated by Greenfield validators right now, and will open to public in the future.

 ## How to Participate in the Ecosystem
 - [Become A Validator](../greenfield-blockchain/cli/validator-staking.md): validators secure the Greenfield by validating and relaying transactions, proposing, verifying and finalizing blocks.